hannahdesmond/mastery-curriculum/chapter7/README.md

 - Filter this list of numbers to return only numbers less than 10.

 To solve this, we can use an **array as an accumulator**.
-On each pass of a loop, we'll add items to an array if they meet a condition:
+On each pass of a loop, we'll tell the main object to add items to an array _if they meet a condition_ (being less than 10):

 ```eval-ruby
 list_of_numbers = [17, 2, -1, 88, 7]